 Still a good show of berries on the Corokia which the birds have left alone.

-berries on the Corokia
+berries on the Corokiaberries on the Corokia

 A sickly Rhododendron arboretum post drought below Slip Rail.